-YEARS DECEM ENDED BER 31,
+YEARS DECEMI NINE MONTI

-2016 2017
+(in thousands) 2016 2017 2017 2018

-(in thou ısands)

-Research and development \$ 78 \$ 62
+Research and development \$ 78 \$ 62 \$ 46 \$ 398

-General and administrative 462 \$ 540 437
+General and administrative 462 437 305 751

-Total stock based compensation \$ 540 437 \$ 499
+Total stock-based compensation \$ 540 \$ 499 \$ 351 \$ 1,149

 We account for our stock-based compensation awards in accordance with ASC Topic 718, Compensation-Stock Compensation, or ASC 718.
 ASC 718 requires all stock-based payments to employees, including grants of employee stock options, to be recognized in the statements of operations based on their grant date fair values.
-We estimate the grant date fair value of each option award using the Black-Scholes option-pricing model.
+Prior to our IPO, we estimated the grant date fair value of each option award using the Black-Scholes option-pricing model.
+For option awards granted subsequent to our IPO, our board of directors determined the grant date fair value based on the closing price on our common stock as reported on The Nasdaq Global Select Market on the date of grant.
 We recognize stock-based compensation expense, net of estimated forfeitures, equal to the grant date fair value of stock options on a straight-line basis over the requisite service period.